gaetancollaud/digitalstrom-mqtt/README.md

 We can then get the status of the devices in this zone.
 This overfetch a bit too much data (since we ask for all devices in a zone) but narrows the update status request so we don’t have to ask for all the devices in the system.

-## Configuration
+## Configurationgit

-You have two wait of configuring the app.
+You have two ways of configuring the app.
 Either using a `config.yaml` file next to the executable or with environment variables.

 | required | property | description | default | example |